ajuna-network/Ajuna.SDK.Demos/README.md

 #### Node Direct Access
 This folder contains three demos that use our `SubstrateClientExt` (part of `SubstrateNET.NetApi`) to directly interact with the node.

+- `Ajuna.SDK.Demos.NetApi` which shows how to connect to a Substrate Node.
 - `Ajuna.SDK.Demos.DirectPolling` which shows how to directly poll the node for storage changes.
 - `Ajuna.SDK.Demos.DirectSubscription` which shows how to directly subscribe to the node for storage changes.
 - `Ajuna.SDK.Demos.DirectBalanceTransfer` which shows how to do a balance transfer from Alice to Bob using the `SubstrateClientExt`.